-The Certificate in Core Public Health Concepts is a 15-credit hour program of study.
+The Online Certificate in Core Public Health Concepts is a 15-credit hour program of study.
 The content is the same as the core content taught in UNC’s masters of public health programs.
-All courses have been specially designed and developed for delivery via the Internet.
+All courses have been specially designed and developed for delivery online.
 Students will be able to register, receive materials, interact with faculty, order books and successfully complete this program without traveling to the campus.
 A connection to the Internet is all that is required.

 The goals of the Certificate in Core Public Health Concepts, patterned after the core competency model for Master of Public Health degrees of the Association of Schools of Public Health, are to: